Table Of Contents

 If you do decide to buy the course, these tips will help ensure you get your money’s worth…

 - There are 64+ hours of video in the course.
-You can get through them much faster without losing comprehension using this free plugin for Chrome.
+You can get through them much faster without losing comprehension using this speed hack.
 (We watched many of the videos at 2x speed.)

 - Take notes as you go through all the materials.
 This will force you to pay more attention, you can jot down tasks and ideas as they occur to you, and it makes it easy to find and refer back to parts of the course later.